josefinabarofranco/miniproject2JosefinaBaro/README.md

 ### Output

-This should create graphs that have different information about stars.
+This project creates 3 graphs that have different information about stars.

 Graph one shows the Changing Radius of 4 different Stars Across Varying Distances.

-Graph two shows classifications of stars, and it shows how many stars are in each class
+Graph two shows classifications of stars, and it shows how many stars are in each class.

+Graph three is a heatmap that shows the distribution of star temperatures across varying distances from Earth.
 ```

 ## Authors